Deep Blue Innovators Blues Festival

 - Published on Wednesday, 16 October 2013 16:39

 The 2015 Deep Blue Innovators Blues Festival is on Saturday, October 24th at the historic Rivoli Theatre in Monmouth, Illinois.

 To see a map of the Rivoli's location, click here.

-Tickets are $15 before the show and are available online (see the link above) and are on sale at the Buchanan Center for the Arts, Daw Violins, the Bijou and Market Alley Wines in Monmouth.
+Tickets are $20 before the show and are available online (see the link at the top of this page) and will be on sale (in early August) at the Buchanan Center for the Arts, Daw Violins, the Bijou and Market Alley Wines in Monmouth.
 In the region, you can buy them in Galesburg (Cherry Street Guitar, Music Makers, Fat Fish Pub), Macomb (Capitol Music) and Burlington (Weird Harolds).

 The Rivoli is connected to the Bijou, which offers a full bar.
 There will also be a limited bar in the Rivoli with servers.